 How would you go about counting a jar full of coins/bills like this one?

-When sorting the coins, one might end up with several piles of different kinds of coins.
-I’d probably put all the loonies together, the toonies together etc to simplify the final calculation.
+When sorting the coins, we generally sort by the kind of coin.
+E.g. put all the loonies together, the toonies together etc to simplify the final calculation.

 Changing the form of an expression